Convex MPC Whole Body Control RL Policy 2026

 walk from scratch

-A convex MPC locomotion controller for the Unitree G1 humanoid, built entirely from scratch in MuJoCo.
-Single rigid-body dynamics, Pinocchio whole-body control, and OSQP solving the QP in under 2 ms.
+A convex MPC locomotion controller and an RL policy for the Unitree G1 humanoid, built from scratch in MuJoCo.
+I run classical control and learned locomotion on the same platform.

 1.4ms